Rodney E. Hood

+Government

 From 2003 until 2005, Hood served as associate administrator of the Rural Housing Service at the U.S. Department of Agriculture.

+National Credit Union Administration

-Hood was appointed to the NCUA Board by former President George W. Bush and served from November 2005 until August 2009.
-He was appointed Vice Chairman and served as the NCUA's representative on the Board of Directors of NeighborWorks America.
+Hood was appointed to the NCUA board by President George W. Bush and served from November 2005 until August 2009.
+He was appointed vice chairman and served as the NCUA's representative on the board of NeighborWorks America.

-Hood next worked as a corporate responsibility manager for JPMorgan Chase, managing national partnerships with non-profit organizations, financial regulators, and community stakeholders to promote financial inclusion in underserved and ethnic minority communities.

-Hood was nominated to the board of the National Credit Union Administration (NCUA) on January 19, 2019, by President Donald Trump.
-The U.S. Senate confirmed his appointment on March 14, 2019, and he took the oath of office on April 8, 2019.
+Hood was again nominated to the board of the National Credit Union Administration (NCUA) on January 19, 2019, by President Donald Trump.
+The senate confirmed his appointment on March 14, 2019.
+He took the oath of office on April 8, 2019.
+This appointment made Hood the first African-American head of a federal banking regulatory agency.